-I am happy to meet with students on Zoom during my student drop-in hour.
+I am happy to meet with students during drop-in hours.
 I am also available by appointment.
 I am always happy to discuss any aspect of this course with you.

 Email Policy

 I am happy to reply to emails sent from UCSD email addresses.
 I do not reply to emails from non-UCSD addresses.
 Please note that there are two subjects I do not discuss by email, even if they are sent from a UCSD account.
 These are: